beetbox/pyacoustid/README.rst

 Running
 -------

-You can run the included demo script, ``aidmatch.py``, to test your installation::
+You can run the included demonstration script, ``aidmatch.py``, to test your installation::

-    $ lastmatch.py mysterious_music.mp3
+    $ python aidmatch.py mysterious_music.mp3

-This will show metadata matches from Last.fm's database.
+This will show the top metadata match from Acoustid's database.
 The script uses `audioread`_ to decode music, so it should transparently use a media library available on your system (GStreamer, FFmpeg, MAD, or Core Audio on Mac OS X).